melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 ## Background

-This workshop/tutorial will familiarise you with the Galaxy interface.
+This workshop/tutorial will familiarize you with the Galaxy interface.
 It will cover the following topics:

 * Logging in to the server
 * Getting data into galaxy